 Interior Inside, the Audi Q3 offers plenty of room, with high-quality workmanship and a clean ergonomic design that reinforce its premium status.
-The luggage compartment has a base capacity of 460 liters (16.2 cu ft), which can be increased to 1,365 liters (48.2 cu ft) by folding down the rear seat backs.
+The luggage compartment has a basic volume of 460 liters (16.2 cu ft), which can be increased to 1,365 liters (48.2 cu ft) by folding down the rear seat backrests.
 Standard equipment includes an extending luggage compartment cover.
 Audi also offers an optional power tailgate.

 Drive system The engine lineup includes four TFSI and four TDI units producing between 88 kW (120 hp) and 162 kW (220 hp) of power.
 All of the engines are as powerful as they are efficient.
-As a 2.0 TDI ultra, the Q3 has a combined fuel consumption of merely 4.2 liters per 100 kilometers (56.0 US mpg) with emissions at 109 grams CO2 pro kilometer (175.4 g/mi).
+As a 2.0 TDI ultra, the Q3 has a combined fuel consumption of merely 4.2 liters per 100 kilometers (56.0 US mpg) with emissions of 109 grams of CO2 per kilometer (175.4 g/mi).